-Above the kitchen unit are overhead lockers, one of which houses the storage racks for the crockery, which is supplied separately in its own storage bag.
-Four wine glasses, and bottle clips are fitted in an adjacent overhead locker.
-Below the overhead lockers is a cooker hood and an individually switched, LED light to illuminate the worktop.
+Above the kitchen area are storage lockers, one of which on the nearside contains the storage racks for the crockery, which is supplied separately in its own storage bag.
+Fitted to the bottom of these lockers is a fluorescent light over the sink, and a Dometic cooker hood above the cooker.